gsinghjay/mvp_qr_gen/app/tests/DIRECTORY_STRUCTURE.md

 - The tests use a dedicated PostgreSQL test database configured in docker-compose.yml
 - Test isolation is achieved through transaction-based roll-back after each test
 - Test dependencies and fixtures are defined in conftest.py
+- Dependency injection for tests is managed through dependencies.py, which provides test-specific implementations
 - Test data is created using factory_boy factories in factories.py